chrissavov/ERC20_flavour_sei/ERC20/ERC20_flavor/README.md

-# ERC20 Token Deployment (Web3.js)
+# ERC20 Token Deployment (ethers.js)

-Deploy an ERC20 token to SEI testnet using pre-compiled bytecode.
-Works in webcontainers!
+Deploy an ERC20 token to SEI testnet using pre-compiled bytecode with ethers.js.

 ## Quick Deploy